 He received his Doctorate of Chiropractic from Western States Chiropractic College in Oct 1998.
 His focus has always been on family health and loves all his patients.
 He has been certified in Webster Technique, Integrator, Diversified, and Activator methods.
 He has always believed that you are “Healthy by Choice, not by Chance”.

-Dr. Bingham is a very active individual and ALWAYS seems to have a smile on his face.
+Dr. Toby is a very active individual and ALWAYS seems to have a smile on his face.
 “Never a bad day” kind of attitude!
 He loves to cycle, swim, and run.
 He has picked up doing Triathlons as of 2011 and has a few Ironman races under his belt.
 He loves the outdoors and spending time on the water with his family and friends.
 He has a very supportive family of 3 kids and an amazing wife.
 They spend as much time together as possible.
 If you can’t find Dr. Toby around anywhere, there is a very good chance he is on his bike somewhere riding country roads.
-He has a Labradoodle, Ted, and a cat, Ellie, who are all important parts of his family.
+He has a Labradoodle, Ted, and a cat, Ellie, who are important parts of his family.

 Dr. Toby is passionate.
 He LOVES his job.
 He loves to serve and he can’t wait to serve his new clients and patients at Intermountain Pet Hospital.